 - Identify each component

 - Identify coupled dependencies

-In the example to the left, all components from WAN at the top to RAID array at the bottom are serially dependent.
+In the example to the right, all components from WAN at the top to RAID array at the bottom are serially dependent.
 Each must function for the application to function, and failure of a component is a failure of the application.

 Parallel Dependencies improve recovery time.
 Components in parallel, properly configured for some form of automatic load balancing or failover, have an MTTR equal to the failover time for the pair of parallel components.
 Examples would be Microsoft Clustering Services, high availability firewall pairs, load balanced application servers, etc. In each of those cases, the high availability technology has a certain time window for detecting and disabling the failed component and starting the service on the non-failed parallel component.
 Parallel component failover and recovery times typically range from a few seconds to a few minutes.